microsoft/SurfaceDeploymentAccelerator/README.md

  -UseLocalDriverPath          Use a local driver path and skip downloading the latest MSI for Device, True or False.
 False is default.
 If this parameter is set, you must also set LocalDriverPath to a valid path containing the extracted drivers you wish to inject, or this will fail.

  -LocalDriverPath             Filesystem (accessible to this PowerShell instance) path containing drivers to use.
 Only read if UseLocalDriverPath is set to True.

+ -Automated                   If true, skips any pause commands in this script, default is false